15 BEST Hiking Poles To Save Your Knees

 If collapsibility is a key concern, you should check out the Leki Micro Vario Carbon trekking poles.
 Their folding design allows these poles to be broken down to a mere 15.5 inches, one of the smallest you can find.

-They also feature a SpeedLock, which allows you to adjust the height with a slight twist of a dial.
+They also feature a SpeedLock, which allows you to adjust the height with a slight dial twist.
 No accessories are needed!
 The cork and rubber grips are also fantastic ergonomic features that comfortably mold to your hand over time.

 Mountainsmith Halite Best Hiking Poles